suica/mmp/README.md

-# mmp
+# MMP (for MindMaP)
-A mindmap framework build with React.
+MMP is a mind map framework build with React.